 - Add a handful of chopped greens to the sauce.
 Chopped spinach, kale, Swiss chard, or collard greens are good choices.

-- If you prefer a meaty sauce, saute some pancetta or diced bacon along with the onions.
+- If you prefer a meaty sauce, sauté some pancetta or diced bacon along with the chopped onions.
 Or add about 1/2 pound of browned ground beef or Italian sausage to the sauce.

-- Enhance the flavor with a tablespoon of two of butter; stir it into the sauce just before it's done.
+- Enhance the flavor with a tablespoon or two of butter; stir it into the sauce just before it's done.

 This sauce freezes beautifully.
 If you have a surplus of garden-fresh vegetables, consider scaling the recipe up and freezing it in meal-size or individual portions.
 It's a great sauce to have on hand as a dipping sauce or for pasta meals.